surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 - **Last note priority** - Will play the latest note when multiple notes are played together
 - **High note priority** - Will play the highest note when multiple notes are played together
 - **Low note priority** - Will play the lowest note when multiple notes are played together
-- **Legacy note priority** - When multiple notes are played together, will play the latest note once hit and play the highest remaining note once released.
+- **Legacy note priority** - When multiple notes are played together, it will play the latest note once hit and play the highest remaining note once released.

 - **Sustain pedal in mono mode**
-  - **Sustain pedal holds all notes (no note off retrigger)** -
+  - **Sustain pedal holds all notes (no note off retrigger)** - If sustain is engaged and multiple notes are hit then held one after the other, Surge will stay on the latest note when releasing that note instead of switching to the previous note.
-  - **Sustain pedal allows note off retrigger** -
+  - **Sustain pedal allows note off retrigger** - If sustain is engaged and multiple notes are hit then held one after the other, Surge will switch to the previous note when the latest note is released.

-*TO BE COMPLETED...*

 <br/>
 <br/>